enkidevs/curriculum/kotlin/kotlin-advanced-features/kotlin-exception-handling/kotlin-exception-intro.md

 When these rules are broken, the program encounters an **exception** - an error that disrupts normal operation.

+> 💥 When an exception happens, we say it caused the program to crash.

 Common scenarios that cause exceptions:
 1. Dividing by zero
 2. Converting invalid text to a number